CDWpearsont/cdw_365baseline/README.md

 # cdw_intunebaseline
-Set of baseline configuration for Intune
+Set of baseline configurations for Intune